stomp/stomp-spec/src/stomp-specification-1.1.md

 details, on how to parse Stomp frames, see the [Augmented BNF](#augmented-bnf) section of this document.

+### Repeated Header Entries

+Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message may traverse serval messaging servers before reaching a consumer.
+The intermediate server may 'update' header values in the message by prepending headers to the message.

+If the client receives repeated frame header entries, only the first header entry should be used as the value of header entry.
+Subsequent values are only use to maintain a history of state changes of the header.
+For example, if the client receives:

+    MESSAGE
+    foo:World
+    foo:Hello

+    ^@

+The value of the `foo` header is just `World`.

 ## Connecting

 A Stomp client initiates the stream or TCP connection to the server.
 The